microsoft/coyote/docs/_learn/specifications/overview.md

 corresponding API is `IActorRuntime.Assert`.
 In addition, Coyote also provides a way to specify _global_ assertions that can describe the relationship across tasks or actors.

 Coyote provides the notion of a `Monitor`.
-It is a special kind of actor (to be more precise, a state machine) that can receive events but cannot send events to other actors.
-It some sense, it can only observe the execution of a program but not influence it: a desirable property when writing specifications in code.
-Monitors are declared as follows:
+It is a special kind of actor that can receive events but cannot send events to other actors.
+So it can only observe the execution of a program but not influence it: a desirable property when writing specifications in code.
+Monitors are declared as
+follows:

 ```c#
 class GlobalSpec : Monitor { ... }